 0125_-_situations_when_immigrants_can_help_grow_your_business_bodyimage_1405x937

 In 2015, Canada launched its federal expression of interest system.
-Also known as Express Entry, this new points-based system makes it easier for skilled migrants to come and work in Canada on a permanent basis.
+Also known as Express Entry, this points-based system makes it easier for skilled migrants to work in Canada on a permanent basis.
 Education, work experience, language skills and other factors all add points to migrants’ applications.
+Hiring immigrant workers can help you:

 1. address talent shortages

-According to the Organisation for Economic Co-operation and Development (OECD), Canada’s permanent labour migration strategy is the oldest of its kind in the world.
-Canada introduced its migrant labour system way back in 1967, and since then, it’s welcomed more foreign workers than any other country in the world.
+Introduced in 1967, Canada’s permanent labour migration strategy is the oldest of its kind in the world.
+Since then, it’s welcomed more foreign workers than any other country.

 Skills shortages already cause problems in the Canadian labour market.
-In a recent Canadian Manufacturers and Exporters survey, 80% of respondents said that they were facing a labour and skills shortage.
-Most surveyed companies said that their recruitment problems had grown worse since the COVID-19 pandemic, and 5% thought that their sales would never recover.
+In a recent Canadian Manufacturers and Exporters survey, more than 80 percent of respondents said they were facing a labour and skills shortage.
+Meanwhile, 15 percent of manufacturers reported they were considering moving some or all of their production outside Canada because of the lack of workers.

 Internationally trained workers can help bridge the skills gap.
-Immigrants, refugees, and foreign students and graduates are a vital resource for Canadian businesses, especially in light of post-pandemic labour shortages.
-With the right newcomers on your team, you can compete more effectively in the marketplace and you can relieve pressure on existing employees.
+Immigrants, refugees, and foreign students and graduates are a vital resource for Canadian businesses.
+With the right newcomers on your team, you can compete more effectively in the marketplace and relieve pressure on existing employees.

 2. expand your workforce

 Canada’s newcomers add more than manpower — they also help boost the country’s population to sustainable levels.
-In other words, if immigrants didn’t come to Canada, there wouldn’t be enough people in the country to sustain meaningful economic growth.
+In other words, if immigrants didn’t come to Canada, there wouldn’t be enough people to sustain meaningful economic growth.

-Zooming in, talented foreign-born workers can help individual companies expand and succeed.
+Zooming in, hiring foreign workers can help individual companies expand and succeed.
 If you’re hiring in volume, widening your talent pool to include immigrant workers makes sense.
-Some industrial positions are ideal for migrants who don’t speak very much English or French yet.
+Some industrial positions are ideal for migrants who don’t speak much English or French yet.

 Many economic migrants bring family members with them, some of whom may also be looking for jobs.
 You get a hard-working crew; newcomers gain work, on-the-job training and camaraderie as they settle into life in Canada.